Young0222/TeRDy/README.md

 This will create the files required to compute the filtered metrics.

 ### Reproducing results of TeRDy

 In order to reproduce the results of TeRDy on the three datasets in the paper, run the following commands

 ```
-bash GDELT.sh
+bash run_TeRDy_GDELT.sh

-bash run_ICEWS14.sh
+bash run_TeRDy_ICEWS14.sh

-bash run_ICEWS15.sh
+bash run_TeRDy_ICEWS15.sh
 ```

+Our training framework is primarily based on TeAST and TCompoundE from the papers "Teast: Temporal knowledge graph embedding via archimedean spiral timeline (ACL 2023)" and "Simple but Effective Compound Geometric Operations for Temporal Knowledge Graph Completion (ACL 2024)", respectively.